• Home

 #9 | Kyushu

-If you really want to experience the hidden Japan, Kyushu is the right place to be.
-Active volcanoes, natural hot springs, mouth-watering food and a bustling metropolis – t is hard to describe the colourful island in just one sentence.
+If you really want to experience hidden Japan, Kyushu is the right place to be.
+Active volcanoes, natural hot springs, mouth-watering food, and a bustling metropolis – it is hard to describe the colourful island in just one sentence.

 The island also offers active volcanos, beautiful beaches, pumping waves, and natural hot springs.
 When hunger kicks in, satisfy your inner foodie by tasting Kyushu’s famous porky Hakata ramen.